 - The classroom experience is shifting from the traditional teacher/class interaction to one more tailored to specific educational needs.
 For instance, blended learning allows students to find required content online, and for teachers to spend time with students on solving problems, communicating, and collaborating.

-- Blended learning allows students and educators to go beyond familiarity and comfort levels with technology, and with the right amount of support.
+- Blended learning allows students and educators to go beyond familiarity and comfort levels with technology, the right classroom furniture, and with the right amount of support.

 - The model also checks the isolation that can come with remote learning.